Vikram Batra: Military career

+Awards and decorations

+Based on Captain Vikram Batra's service, these awards have been estimated, Captain Batra was never seen wearing these ribbons across the internet.

 Kargil War

-Batra's battalion, the 13 Jammu and Kashmir Rifles (13 JAK Rif), reached Dras on 6 June, was placed under the command of 56 Mountain Brigade, and was given orders to act as reserves to the 2nd battalion of the Rajputana Rifles (2 Raj Rif) during their attack on Tololing mountain.
+Batra's battalion, the 13 Jammu and Kashmir Rifles (13 JAK Rif), reached Dras on 6 June, and was placed under the command of 56 Mountain Brigade, and was given orders to act as reserves to the 2nd battalion of the Rajputana Rifles (2 Raj Rif) during their attack on Tololing mountain.
 The 18th battalion of The Grenadiers (18 Grenadiers) first attacked Tololing on 22 May, but were unable to capture the peak.
 18 Grenadiers made four attempts to capture Tololing, but could only succeed in securing the lower slopes, while suffering heavy casualties.
 Eventually, 2 Raj Rif was assigned the mission of capturing Tololing and they did so on 13 June 1999.

 After the capture of Tololing, 13 JAK Rif marched from Dras to Tololing, reaching their destination in 12 hours.
 Upon reaching, Alpha company of 13 JAK Rif took over Tololing and a portion of the Hump Complex from 18 Grenadiers.